IlianPihlajamaa/OrnsteinZernike.jl/docs/src/ChargedSystems.md

 plot!(sol.r, sol.gr[:, 2, 2], label="g_{22}(r)")
 ```

+We see that the unlike charges have a strong peak in g(r).

 **Tip:** If convergence is delicate, try:
 - increasing `M` (grid size) and/or decreasing `dr`,
-- reducing the `mixing_parameter` or changing the number of stages if using `NgIteration`
+- reducing the `mixing_parameter` or changing the number of stages if using `NgIteration`.